Learning Outcomes

 Examples of assistance include:

-- Drafting documents necessary for the breach.
+- Drafting or executing documents necessary for the breach (eg transactions enabling unauthorised self-dealing).

-- Managing accounts used in the breach.
+- Managing or preparing accounts used to disguise the breach.

 4. Dishonesty of the Third Party